 - Cut the tofu into 1/2-inch-thick slices crosswise to get 6 slabs.
 Blot well between clean tea-towels or several layers of paper towel (or use a tofu press ahead of time).
 Cut each slab into dice.

 - Slowly heat the oil, syrup, and soy sauce together in a skillet or stir-fry pan, stirring together as they heat up.

 - Add the tofu and stir quickly to coat.
 Sauté over medium-high heat until golden-brown and crisp on most sides, about 10 minutes.
 Taste and add more syrup and/or soy sauce if you’d like, along with sriracha, if you’d like the tofu to be spicier.

 - Cut the nori into short narrow strips.
 Stir most of it into the rice, leaving a little for garnish.
-Add a little rice vinegar to the rice, as well as a little salt.
+Add rice vinegar to the rice, as well as a little salt.

 - To assemble: Divide the rice between 2 or 3 bowls (depending on the size of the bowls and appetite).
 Arrange the avocado, cucumber, and tofu over the surface.
 Garnish with cilantro, sesame seeds, and reserved nori.